Balthus: Exhibitions

 Balthus held his first exhibition at Galerie Pierre, Paris, in 1934.
 Following the ensuing scandal, he exhibited at the Pierre Matisse Gallery, New York, from 1938 to 1977, although he never visited the United States.
 Balthus's first major museum exhibition was at the Museum of Modern Art in 1956.
 Other museum exhibitions of note include Musée des Arts Decoratifs, Paris (1966); Tate Gallery, London (1968); La Biennale di Venezia (1980); Museum of Contemporary Art, Chicago (1980); Musée cantonal des beaux-arts de Lausanne (1993); Musée d'Art Moderne de la Ville de Paris (1984, traveled to Metropolitan Museum, Kyoto); Metropolitan Museum of Art, New York (1984); and Palazzo Grassi, Venice (2001).
 "Balthus: Cats and Girls: Paintings and Provocations" at the Metropolitan Museum of Art (September 25, 2013 – January 12, 2014) was the first U.S. museum survey of the artist's work in 30 years.
 A major retrospective overseen by the artist's wife, Ideta Setsuko, was held in 2014 at the Tokyo Metropolitan Art Museum.
 An exhibition of Polaroid photographs taken by Balthus at the Museum Folkwang in Essen, Germany, was canceled over accusations of pedophilia.
-The German newspaper Die Zeit called the images, which depict a model named Anna from ages eight to 16, “documents of pedophile greed.”
+The German newspaper Die Zeit called the images, which depict a model named Anna from ages eight to 16, "documents of pedophile greed."
 Since then, despite attempts, no planned exhibition of Balthus’s work was censored or cancelled for such allegations.

+A retrospective exhibition took place in 2018–2019 at the Beyeler Foundation in Basel and the Museum Thyssen-Bornemisza in Madrid.